 - If you are presented with a message that says that your certificate signing request is pending approval, you do not have enough rights.
 Ask the company account administrator to approve your certificate signing request.

-- Click “Download” and store the “.cer” file on your disk at a convenient place, e.g. next to the private key and CSR files.
+- Click “Download” and store the “.cer” file on your disk at a convenient place, for example, next to the private key and CSR files.

 - Click “Done”.
 The “iOS Certificates” overview page becomes visible again.
 Your new certificate should be in the list.
 Here, you can download it again, or you can revoke it (in case you lose the corresponding private key).